Saf3ty1nnumb3rs/micro_fe/README.md

 ## Overview

-This repo hosts the frontend to interact with our micro-services.
+This repo hosts the frontend to interact with our micro-services toy project.

 ## Setup